 What does Exodus 3:15 mean?

-Secondly, God refers to Himself using the word LORD, spelled YHWH in Hebrew letters.
-This term is connected with the root verb hayah, translated "I AM" in verse 14.
-God is the "I AM," the self-existent one, and the "Lord" Yahweh of Abraham and his descendants.
-This term was initially pronounced as "YAH-way," often spelled in modern contexts as Yahweh.
-It is also sometimes transliterated as Jehovah.
+God refers to Himself using the word Lord, spelled YHWH in Hebrew letters.
+This is related to the root verb hayah, earlier translated as "I am" (Exodus 3:14).
+God is the "I am," the self-existent one, and the "Lord" of Abraham and his descendants.
+Many believe the term was initially pronounced as "YAH-way," often spelled in modern contexts as Yahweh.
+It is sometimes transliterated as Jehovah.
 The name Yahweh would be known as the unique name of Israel's God throughout Jewish history.
-Later in Jewish history, the name YHWH was considered so holy that readers would not pronounce it, substituting the name Adonai, another word for Lord, instead.
-This was thought to keep Jews from accidentally breaking the commandment regarding using the Lord's name in vain (Exodus 20:7).
+Later, the name YHWH was considered so holy that readers would not pronounce it.
+Instead, they substituted another word for "Lord:" Adonai.
+This was intended to keep Jews from accidentally breaking the commandment regarding using the Lord's name in vain (Exodus 20:7).